prgaero/prgaero.github.io/project2.md

 |   └── Traj3.mp4
 └── Report.pdf
 ```
+<a name='livedemo'></a>
+## 8. Live Demo

+On Thursday, October 03, 2019, the class will be held in the IRB 0108 lab where each team will show a live demo of all the three trajectories in action.
+Each time will be given 10 minutes to setup and demo all the three trajectories.

 <a name='allowed'></a>
-## 8. Allowed and Disallowed functions
+## 9. Allowed and Disallowed functions

 <b> Allowed: